-It sounds like a rare and obscure disease, but cytomegalovirus, or CMV for short, is carried silently by the majority of the population.
-According to CMV Australia, about half of all young adults are carriers; the percentage rises to 85 by age 40.
-In the vast majority of cases the virus is dormant and there are no symptoms at all.
-But sometimes, tragically, a perfect storm of circumstances occurs where the infection is passed from a pregnant woman to her unborn child, resulting in a condition called congenital CMV, which is associated with a range of disabilities varying from vision or hearing impairment to cerebral palsy and developmental delay.
+But sometimes, tragically, a perfect storm of circumstances occurs where the infection is passed from a pregnant woman to her unborn child, resulting in a condition called congenital CMV.
+This is associated with long-term health problems and a range of disabilities varying from vision loss or hearing impairment to cerebral palsy, intellectual disability and developmental delay.
+In some severe cases, it can cause death to the unborn baby.

 About 1–2 in every 1000 babies born in Australia will have disabilities linked with congenital CMV.
 That’s about the same as the number of babies born with Down syndrome and twice the number born with spina bifida.
-But a lack of public awareness has meant that most pregnant women don’t know that they could be reducing their risk by being a bit more careful with their hygiene—taking simple steps that could make a lot of difference.

 The causes of CMV